skulltech/aws-solutions-architect-associate-notes/README.md

 - Attempt the [practice tests by Jon Bonso at TutorialsDojo](https://portal.tutorialsdojo.com/courses/aws-certified-solutions-architect-associate-practice-exams/).
 Again, after each test, note down the concepts I had difficulties with.
 - Attempt the Tutorials Dojo tests a second time after revising and going through the notes below.
 You should score >70.

 So you should go through the notes only after you have done a course that explains the basics, such as the one from ACloudGuru.
-Also, full disclosure, the links to the above courses are referral ones.
-So if these notes helped you and you're planning to buy the courses or practices tests, please consider going through the links when you're buying.

 __Note__ — You can also check out [this blog post](https://sumit-ghosh.com/articles/aws-solutions-architect-associate-preparation/) where I describe my preparation strategy in detail.

 ## Contents